A person is using a tablet displaying a budgeting app with a dollar sign icon, surrounded by a pen, notepad, and plant on a wooden table.

 Every strong business has a core strength—something that makes it stand out.
 If your business were a superhero, would it be:

-🦸♂️ Recession-Resistant Man – A business that thrives in any economy (think necessary services).
+🦸♂️ Recession-Resistant Man – A business that thrives in any economy (think essential services).

 🦸♀️ Pivot Queen – Can adapt quickly when circumstances change.

-🦸 Discount Dynamo – Masters mastering the skill of keeping customers engaged through worth pricing.
+🦸 Discount Dynamo – Masters the art of keeping customers engaged through worth pricing.

 🦸♂️ Community Builder – Wins by creating strong customer loyalty and engagement.

 What’s your business’s superpower?
-Recognizing and naming it helps you target what makes you recession-proof.
+Identifying it helps you focus on what makes you recession-proof.

 Is Your Business Idea Recession-Proof or Just Fool-Proof?

-A recession-proof business is built on demand, ability to change, and long-term thinking.
+A recession-proof business is built on demand, adaptability, and long-term thinking.
 But some businesses only seem recession-proof because they’ve never been vetted.

 How to Test if Your Business Can Handle a Downturn